Writers’ Conference Participant Handbook

 Barn Social and Barn Pub

 The Barn, located in a central spot on the Bread Loaf campus, is a place for participants to gather and socialize.
 On most evenings from 9:30 p.m. to midnight a Barn Pub is set up with beer and wine for purchase and soda and snacks available free of charge.
 In addition to the Barn Pub, a Barn Social will take place on most days from 5:15 p.m. to 6:15 p.m.
-There is no ATM on campus, however the bars will accept cards as well as cash.
+The bars accept cards for payment.

 Housing